 “If she won’t show you her ID, she’s too young for you, bro.”

-I know a few men who have been lured in by this trap: the under-18 girl who accidentally found herself in an over-18 nightclub, went home with some over-18 dude, and then advised that over-18 dude that he’d slept with a minor, the morning after.
+I know a few men who have been lured in by this trap: the under-16 girl who accidentally found herself in an over-18 nightclub, went home with some over-18 dude, and then advised that over-18 dude that he’d slept with a minor the morning after.

-It happened to Ewan McGregor in Trainspotting and it can and might happen to you too.
-In fact, Ewan got away lightly.
-The underage girl that you wake up next to might press charges.
+It happened to Ewan McGregor in Trainspotting — and it can and might happen to you too.
+In fact, Ewan’s character got away lightly; the underage girl that you wake up next to might press statutory rape charges.

 It’s an absolutely shit world out there now, for men and for women.
 I don’t really think ANYONE would blame you for wanting to cover your bases.

-I predict that women will be LESS inclined to hand over their personal details, such as address, phone number, date of birth, etc. than men are.
+I predict that women will be less inclined to hand over their personal details, such as address, phone number, date of birth, etc. than men are.
 (Sorry, but I’m going by experience here.)
 I still think you should bring it up though.
 If she looks young enough to be in her early twenties, I’d make sure.
-You know, just to BE sure.
-If you can’t be sure, you might just find yourself in handcuffs, facing charges of statutory rape.
+You know, just to be sure.
+If you can’t be sure, you might just find yourself in handcuffs and facing charges of statutory rape.